 Self-Managed Accounting

+Smaller associations with simple financials, a volunteer treasurer who genuinely understands accounting, and limited common area infrastructure sometimes handle their own books well.
 The risks are real, though.
-When a knowledgeable treasurer leaves the board, institutional knowledge often walks out the door with them.
-When the same person authorizing payments is also reconciling accounts, the risk of errors and fraud goes up significantly.
-And when board members lack accounting backgrounds, problems in the financial records can go unnoticed for months before they surface.
+When a knowledgeable treasurer leaves the board, institutional knowledge often walks out the door.
+When the same person authorizing payments is also reconciling accounts, the risk of errors and fraud increases significantly.
+And when board members lack accounting backgrounds, problems in the financial records can go unnoticed for months.

 Professional HOA Bookkeeping Services